harelba/q/README.markdown

 **Recurring visitors**
 ````
+Recurring visitors, I'm really glad you come back here :)

-Recurring visitors - I would love it if you can drop me a line on gitter or through email with the reasons for your recurring visits.
+I would love it if you can drop me a line on gitter or through email with the reasons for your recurring visits.
+It will help me with improving the tool.

 Any requests for features would be greatly appreciated as well.
 ````

 ## Examples
+A beginner's tutorial can be found [here](examples/EXAMPLES.markdown).

 __Example 1:__

     q -H -t "select count(distinct(uuid)) from ./clicks.csv"